MattDoesAThing/yuzu-wiki/FAQ.md

 ### **Which platforms does yuzu support?**
 _yuzu is actively tested and supported on various 64-bit versions of Windows (7 and up), Linux and macOS._

+### **What are the system requirements for yuzu?**
+_yuzu currently requires a OpenGL 4.3 capable GPU and a CPU that has high single core performance.

 ### **How do I build yuzu for the OS that I use?**
 _Take a look at the following guides for steps on building yuzu for the following platforms:_
   - _[Linux](https://github.com/yuzu-emu/yuzu/wiki/Building-for-Linux)_